aws-samples/aws-panorama-samples/tools/autocv/object_detection/yolov5/README.md

 2. From the AWS console, go to **Services** and select **S3**

-3. Find and click on your bucket created in the previous step (mlops-lambda-code-*yourinitials-randomgeneratedID*)
+3. Find and click on your bucket created in the previous step (avastus-yolov5-lambda-code-*yourinitials-randomgeneratedID*)

-     Example: mlops-lambda-code-jdd-9d055090
+     Example: avastus-yolov5-lambda-code--jdd-9d055090

      **WARNING:** Make sure you are using the correct bucket that was created by the CloudFormation template with the naming standard above.

 4. Click **Upload** in the upper left corner to uploaded pre-packaged lambda functions to your bucket

-    * Click **Add files** and select all 4 lambda functions from the 2-Bring-Your-Own/lambda-code/MLOps-BYO*.zip directory in this repository that were download/cloned to your local laptop in step #1
+    * Click **Add files** and select all 4 lambda functions from the /lambda-code/MLOps-BYO*.zip directory in this repository that were download/cloned to your local laptop in step #1

     * Click **Next**